moxystudio/react-redata/README.md

 		- redata is wrapping a component: data is spread and injected as props into the underlying component.
 		- redata is not wrapping a component, typically because it is composing a larger redata: the promise that was returned by redata resolves.
 	5. If data is no longer good, the loader is called.

+## TODO

+- `react-redata`:
+    - Traverse tree, find redatas, wait for them to resolve, and store data in global store for client to pick up on.
+    - Provide `state` and `nextState` to `shouldReload`.
+- `redata`:
+    - Apply `mapper` to data.
+- Misc:
+    - Update README.
+    - Draw simple diagram explaining the data flow in `redata`.
+    - Unit tests overall.

 ## License